Introduction

 The definition of an HMO is technically complex.
 As well as multiple people sharing a house, an HMO can also be a building converted entirely into self-contained flats.
 Gov.uk provides a useful summary of HMOs.

-HMOs are subject to higher standards of safety and management than typical family homes, and if you rent out a property as an HMO which has 5 or more occupants, you may have to apply to the Council for a licence.
+HMOs are subject to higher standards of safety and management than typical family homes, and if you rent out a property as an HMO which has 5 or more occupants, you may have to apply for a licence.

 There are a number of exemptions to this.
 Please refer to the Housing Act 2004 – Schedule 14 or contact us for further information.